Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Military Dependent Scholarships

 Collectively, the spouses and children of military personnel are known as dependents.
-However, they don’t always have access to the same scholarship opportunities.
+While they have their dependency status in common, they don’t always have access to the same scholarship program opportunities.
+Since that’s the case, our list breaks down these scholarships based on the recipient’s relationship to the military member.

 Scholarships for Military Children (Active Duty and Retired)

-Students who are the child or grandchild of an active duty or retired servicemember may benefit from a variety of scholarships for military children.
-While each has its own requirements, many of them are open to practically any dependent child.
+Students who are the child or grandchild of an active duty or retired servicemember may benefit from various scholarships for military children.
+While each has its own requirements, many of them are open to practically any dependent child seeking an undergraduate degree, and some may even support dependent children students seeking a graduate degree.

 Here is a list of scholarships for military children: